 Lali Wiratunga believes in encouraging positive financial behaviours to boost people’s financial confidence.
 He also advocates for the role of innovation, creativity and entrepreneurship in helping people and organisations deliver social impact and financial sustainability.
 In 2016, Lali was recognised for creating a positive impact through Pro Bono Australia’s Impact 25.
 Following a career as a corporate lawyer and management consultant in the UK, he's had 14 years experience in roles across financial services in Australia.
 He has served in the community as a Board member of a disability services organisation, and as a member of the Alumni Advisory Board at UNSW Business School.

 Financial Wellbeing Advocate, Davidson Institute

-As a Financial Wellbeing Specialist with Westpac's Davidson Institute, Bronwyn Lawson draws on her diverse history in banking and finance.
+As a Financial Wellbeing Advocate with Westpac's Davidson Institute, Bronwyn Lawson draws on her diverse history in banking and finance.
 Since making the transition from banking to education 15 years ago, Bronwyn has delivered face to face workshops to business owners across the country, and helped people from all walks of life to enhance their financial knowledge.
-Bronwyn's most satisfying work to date is the time she spent in a number of Pacific Island nations helping educate and empower people, particularly women, to take control of their money and build better futures for themselves and their families.
+Bronwyn's most grateful for the time she spent in a number of Pacific Island nations helping educate and empower people, particularly women, to take control of their money and build better futures for themselves and their families.